ph0rque/figment-webb-app/README.md

 data to be either created or updated.
 However, I did not use the provided `id` attribute, since that ID would be token-specific (in my assumption).
 This can be refactored or improved depending on further requirements.

+The URL and API for getting the NEAR token transactions are currently hard-coded into the app.
+I left a comment mentioning moving this data into a separate database table or ENV variables when this app would be considered ready for production.